BRING YOUR WHOLE

 The Equity and Access Scheme is available to domestic students.
 Applications are considered on a case by case basis.

-If you would like to apply through the Equity and Access Scheme, please contact a course advisor on 1800 039 139 or via email at [email protected] for further information.
+If you would like to apply through the Equity and Access Scheme, check the details of our ACCESS Scholarship here or please contact a course advisor on 1800 039 139 or via email at [email protected] for further information.

 Religious equity arrangements